blawson69/PurseStrings/README.md

 `!ps --invlist <merchant_id>`

-This generates a dialog with the merchant's inventory/menu and provides the item name, price, and a link the player's can use to make the purchase.
+This generates a dialog with the Merchant's inventory/menu and provides the item name, price, and a link the player's can use to make the purchase.

+---
+### --update-merchant
+**GM Only** For characters you wish to use as a Merchant (rather than multiple Merchant tokens sharing the same character), you set the character's default token as the one that contains the Merchant's Inventory.
+In this manner, a Merchant can be quickly moved to the VTT from the Journal.
+However, to maintain a current Inventory, the `--update-merchant` command must be used on the selected Merchant token before it is removed from the VTT.

+`!ps --update-merchant`

+This command is not necessary if the desire is to have the Merchant's Inventory "reset" after some arbitrary period of time.

 ## Notes